PMArkive/NintendoClients_wiki/Authentication-Protocol.md

 | [PID] | %retval% | PID |

 # (5) GetName
 This is the reverse of the [GetPID](#4-getpid) method.
 It returns the name associated with the given user pid.
+Returns an empty string if the pid does not exist.

 ## Request
 | Type | Name | Description |